wyntau/dotfiles/README.md

     **bakup your preference file first!**

-    If you use `Sublime Text 3`, this task will add user Preference for it.
+    If you use `Sublime Text 3`, this task will add user Preference for it, and also add a [`Monokai Extended`](https://github.com/jonschlinkert/sublime-monokai-extended) colorscheme which supports Markdown file highlight.

 - ### Task `zsh_rc`
     Requirements: `git`, `zsh`